Psychiatric Medication For Children And Adolescents Part I - How Medications Are Used

-Medications which have beneficial effects may also have side effects, ranging from just annoying to very serious.
-As each youngster is different and may have individual reactions to medication, close contact with the treating physician is recommended.
-Do not stop or change a medication without speaking to the doctor.
 Psychiatric medication should be used as part of a comprehensive plan of treatment, with ongoing medical assessment and, in most cases, individual and/or family psychotherapy.
-When prescribed appropriately by a psychiatrist (preferably a child and adolescent psychiatrist), and taken as prescribed, medication may reduce or eliminate troubling symptoms and improve the daily functioning of children and adolescents with psychiatric disorders.
+When prescribed appropriately by a child and adolescent psychiatrist or prescriber trained in children’s mental health, and taken as prescribed, medication may reduce or eliminate troubling symptoms and improve the daily functioning of children and adolescents with psychiatric disorders.
+Medications which have beneficial effects may also have side effects, ranging from mildly annoying to very serious.
+Because each youngster is different and may respond differently to medication, close contact with the treating physician is recommended.
+Do not stop or change a medication without speaking to your child’s doctor.

 Medication may be prescribed for psychiatric symptoms and disorders, including, but not limited to:

 - Bedwetting-if it persists regularly after age 5 and causes serious problems in low self-esteem and social interaction.

 - Anxiety (school refusal, phobias, separation or social fears, generalized anxiety, or posttraumatic stress disorders)-if it keeps the youngster from normal daily activities.

 - Attention-deficit/hyperactivity disorder (ADHD)-marked by a short attention span, trouble concentrating, and restlessness.
 The child is easily upset and frustrated, often has problems getting along with family and friends, and usually has trouble in school.